 After seeing high quality unique images of animals photographed using DSLR camera traps (trailcams), I became interested in the challenge of building one.
 The main components rquired are a DSLR camera, a sensor to activate the camera, cabling and electronic flashes.
-All these need to be adequately shielded from the weather.
+All components must be adequately shielded to protect from the weather.

 The most challenging part of the project was to obtain a low cost and reliable trigger that would activate the camera when the animal entered the frame.
-Most camera triggers are based on passive infra-red motion detectors (PIR sensor) or beam sensors which use an invisible light beam and trigger the camera when the beam is interrupted.
-I chose a beam sensor because they are almost immune to false triggering and can be positioned so that the camera triggers when the animal appears at a predetermined location in the scene.
-The main disadvantage is that they are active devices which require considerable battery power and require two modules instead of one.
+Most camera triggers are based on passive infra-red motion detectors (PIR sensor) or beam sensors which use an invisible light beam to trigger the camera when the beam is interrupted.
+I chose a beam sensor because they are virtually immune to false triggering and can be positioned so that the camera triggers when the animal appears at the desired location in the scene.
+The main disadvantage is that they are active devices which use considerable battery power and require two modules instead of one.

-I am familiar with Nikon gear which is the reason for building a Nikon trailcam but most of the information below would apply to other cameras and components.
+I am familiar with Nikon gear which is the reason for building a Nikon trailcam but most of the information here would apply equally to other camera brands.

 My main interest is in nocturnal photography which is why this trailcam incorporates flash units.
-If you only want to capture animals during daylight you could make a simpler trailcam without flashes.
+If you only want to capture animals during daylight you could make a simpler trailcam that does not require electronic flashes.
 You would probably set the camera to 'auto' exposure but you may wish to incorporate a circuit which deactivates the system during the hours of darkness.

 The camera will be left outdoors for days or weeks at a time so I purchased a Nikon D70s from Ebay for approximately $100 as I didn't want a big financial hit if my main camera was stolen.
 The camera must be able to be triggered by an electrical cable which was the reason for choosing the D70s over the slightly older D70 model.
 I use a 50mm standard lens but great results are obtained with wide angle lenses also.